dokku/dokku/docs/advanced-usage/docker-options.md

 dokku docker-options:add node-js-app run "-v /var/log/node-js-app:/app/logs"
 ```

+!!! note
-> Note: When [mounting a host directory](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) in a Dokku app you should first create that directory as user `dokku` and then mount the directory under `/app` in the container using `docker-options` as above.
+    When [mounting a host directory](https://docs.docker.com/engine/reference/run/#volume-shared-filesystems) in a Dokku app you should first create that directory as user `dokku` and then mount the directory under `/app` in the container using `docker-options` as above.
 Otherwise the app will lack write permission in the directory.

 ### Remove a Docker option